 - Psychological Effects: feelings of unreality or depersonalization, disorientation, hallucinations, panic or heightened anxiety response, rapid mood changes

-- Behavioral: can lead to erratic, unpredictable behavior such as rambling or strange speech
+- Behavioral: erratic, unpredictable behavior such as rambling or strange speech

 A bad trip is synonymous to having a sustained frightening or uncomfortable experience as a result of using LSD.
 During a "bad trip," a user may experience intense feelings of paranoia, fear of dying, and intense fear and anxiety.
-Visual hallucinations could include objects such as spiders, blood, insects, monsters, and skulls (some that are more commonly reported).
+Visual hallucinations could include objects such as spiders, blood, insects, monsters, and skulls (these objects are more commonly reported).

 Some hallucinogen users have reported experiencing "flashbacks" or what is more formally known as post-hallucinogen perceptual disorder.
 Flashbacks are characterized by visual disturbances or other recalled events of the drug experience that emerge long after the drug is out of the body.
 Hallucinogen use can induce severe anxiety and panic symptoms, as well as psychosis in some users.
 These symptoms may also persist after "coming down" from the intoxicated phase.